Luv-crypto/Boston_prediction/README.md

-Author :- Love Fadia
+Author :- Love Fadia.

 This was the first machine learning project that i ever worked on .
 I know its late to upload after i had uploaded better projects .
-However , I  still loved doing this as my first so i am uploading it
+However , I  still loved doing this as my first so i am uploading it.

-data.csv :- Dataset used in project
+data.csv :- Dataset used in project.
-Priceprediction.ipynb :- Notebook used in project
+Priceprediction.ipynb :- Notebook used in project.